 Define the sales motion(s) by revenue segment.
 What is a sales motion?
 It is the combination of 1) buyer type, 2) value proposition and 3) selling process.
 There is a big difference between selling a mature, well-established core product versus selling a new, cutting-edge, complex solution.
 One requires a fulfillment sales motion where cost management is paramount.
 The other requires an innovative sales motion where higher-priced sales evangelist resources must “create the market.”

 Managers regularly fail to identify their company’s sales motions and corresponding execution requirements.
 This leads to sub-optimal allocation of precious investment dollars and sales resources.
 Either too much is spent on fulfillment motions or not enough is spent to support growth in innovation motions.

 Private Equity leaders must step in to scrutinize management’s decisions at the first sign of top-line stagnation.
 Ask management pointed questions around revenue segments, value propositions and sales motions.
 These three strategy-specific focus areas to improve growth represent the foundation a portfolio company should employ to execute its go-to-customer strategy.
 Execution is where the rubber hits the road.
 AGI will examine Structure and Management in future installments.

 Alan Burleson is a director in the Atlanta office.
-He is a leader in the firm’s Medical Device, Private Equity and Sales Playbooks practices.
+He is a leader in the firm’s Health Insurance and Private Equity practices.
 Alan engages clients across industries in the areas of sales strategy, structure, performance management and sales compensation.
 Alan has global consulting experience with both Fortune 500 companies as well as smaller high growth organizations.